 The distance from the estimated position to the beam is called the delta and is available as a log in the Crazyflie.
 It provides a measurement of the error in system.

-The calculated position is fed into the kalman estimator to be used together with other sensor data.
+The calculated position is fed into the Kalman estimator to be used together with other sensor data.

-It is preferable to use senstor data that has been processed as lite as possible in a kalman filter, and that is what we try to do in this method.
+It is preferable to use sensor data that has been processed as lite as possible in a Kalman filter, and that is what we try to do in this method.
 The base station geometry and angle of one sweep is passed directly into the kalman estimator to be used to improve the estimate.
 The measurement model is based on the fact that the sensor must be located in the plane that is defined by the base station geometry and sweep angle.

 One base station is enough to estimate the position using this method, but more base stations adds precission and redundancy.